Game Reviewed: Catherine

 It’s also made clear that Vincent is an alcoholic.
 He goes to the bar every night, and when he gets home, he drinks more before going to sleep.
 Considering the game (usually) either ends with Vincent taking responsibility for himself or deciding to inhabit a devil-may-care life, it’s strange that his drinking problem is never addressed seriously aside from a few passing lines.

-A Child’s Perspective: For quite a lot of reasons, this game is not for children.
+A Child’s Perspective: For quite a lot of reasons, this game is not for children, mostly the adult content.
 It’s a game that encourages inward introspection and asks questions about what it means to be an adult.

-Like I said in the intro, Catherine is a game I am very fond of.
-And replaying it now, there are things I still love about it.
-The art design brings life to the environments and the characters, the story tackles mature themes about commitment and adulthood, and the puzzles are clever and satisfying.
+Catherine is a pleasant playing experience.
+The art design brings life to the environments and the characters, the story tackles mature themes about commitment and adulthood, and the puzzles are clever and fun.

 However, replaying Catherine also brought to light things I’d let myself forget about this game.
 To start, the characters are unbelievably sexist.
 Women are often discussed as if they are a resource or an object that thinks in one way.
 Even the villain does this, first in his quotes that generalize women as a singular entity and not individual people, and then in his ultimate goal of repopulating the world, which treats both women and men as failed baby-makers who he needs to “fix.”